BiomedSciAI/causallib/causallib/evaluation/README.md

 This submodule allows evaluating the performance of the estimation models defined in `causallib.estmation`.

 The intended usage is to use `evaluate` from `causalib.evaluation` to generate `EvaluationResults` objects.
-Behind the scenes, `evaluate` generates a k-fold cross-validation with train and validation phases, refitting the model `k` times.
-This is essential for getting reliable evaluations.
-The cross-validation process can be customized, the default of `cv="auto"` gives a 5-fold CV.
+If the cross-validation parameter `cv` is not supplied, a simple evaluation without cross-validation will be performed.
+And an object will be returned that can generate various plots, accessible by name (see the docs) or all at once via `plot_all()`.
-Single fold and bootstrap evaluation are also supported, see the docs.
+The object also includes the model's predictions, evaluated metrics, the fitted models as `models` and a copy of the original data as (`X`, `a`, and `y`).

-The `EvaluationResults` objects contain all of the results of the cross-validation in the form of `predictions` and the actual indices used in `cv`.
-The object also includes `evaluated_metrics`, the fitted models as `models` and a copy of the original data.
+If the `cv` parameter is set to `"auto"`, `evaluate` generates a k-fold cross-validation with train and validation phases, refitting the model `k` times, with `k=5`.
+Other options are also supported for customizing cross-validation, see the docs.

-With an `EvaluationResults` object the actual performance of the model can be evaluated by examining the metrics or generating plots.
-Different models support different plots.
+The `EvaluationResults` will also contain a list of train/test split indices used by cross-validation in `cv`.

 ## Example: Inverse probability weighting